T.I. Confirms Split From Tiny In Shocking Video: ‘She’s Still My Best Friend’ — Watch

 T.I. confirmed in a shocking new interview that he has split with wife Tiny.
 Though there have been reports that the estranged couple have been at war with each other, TIP says they’re the best of friends.
 Wait — really?
 You have to listen to this insane interview ASAP!

 It’s been a long time coming, but that doesn’t mean it’s any less alarming!
-T.I. revealed in an interview with Power 105.1 on April 11 that he’s no longer living with his wife, Tiny.
+T.I., 36, revealed in an interview with Power 105.1 on April 11 that he’s no longer living with his wife Tiny, 41.
 The rapper casually revealed the end of his marriage in the middle of his interview, noting that there’s only good vibes between himself and his ex; they’re still friends, actually!

 “There is no beef [with Tiny]; we good, we straight,” T.I. told host Angie Martinez.
 “Everyone else got the problem.
 We eat, we talk, we spend time together.
 She’s still one of the best friends I have in the world.
 I just make a better best friend than a husband.”
 Um…did T.I. just friend zone his own wife?